“Off the Wall” blog

 This is kind of like investing.
 What you see every day on CNBC or when you check your portfolio online compares to your speedometer.
 It’s probable that your perspective on how things are going is based on recent observations of both the market and your holdings.
 However, once you take a look at the entire trip, reality can differ from your perspective.
-Here’s how to make sure your financial ride goes smoothly:
+Here are some investing rules to make sure your financial ride goes smoothly:

-Do research and have both a financial plan and an investment strategy.
+Do research and have both a Private Wealth Design and an investment strategy.
 These two things should guide everything you do.

-Your financial plan should tell you how fast you must move over time.
+Your Private Wealth Design should tell you how fast you must move over time.
 You may benefit from speeding up or slowing down throughout the trip, but it’s the average that’s most important.

 Going fast is fun, but braking is hard…and sometimes very sudden.

-Consult your financial plan.
+Consult your Private Wealth Design.
 You may do more harm than good if you sell in a panic and then buy back into a market that is doing poorly.
 Patience is afforded by having a plan and a solid investment strategy.

 Drive safe and arrive at your destination with plenty of time so you do not have a stressful journey and can enjoy yourself when you arrive.